danvk/boggle-paper/paper/content.typ

 runs was `cineqetnsniasesl` (28,542 points).
 However, we can exhaustively search all boards containing a 17-letter word to find `rpqaselinifcoita` (44,726 points).
-Over a third of this board's points come from the word “prequalifications.”
+Over a third of this board's points come from the single word “prequalifications.”

 #boggle.board(
   [R], [P], [Qu], [A],